Jérémy Grégoire

-Jérémy Grégoire (born September 5, 1995) is a Canadian professional ice hockey centre currently playing for the Vienna Capitals of the ICE Hockey League (ICEHL).
-Grégoire was drafted 176th overall by the Montreal Canadiens in the 2013 NHL Entry Draft.
+Jérémy Grégoire (born September 5, 1995) is a Canadian professional ice hockey centre for the Vienna Capitals of the ICE Hockey League (ICEHL).
+He was selected in the sixth round, 176th overall, by the Montreal Canadiens in the 2013 NHL Entry Draft.

 Prior to turning professional, Grégoire played for the Baie-Comeau Drakkar in the Quebec Major Junior Hockey League (QMJHL) where he twice won the Marcel Robert Trophy as QMJHL Scholastic Player of the Year.

 Playing career

 Amateur

 Born in Sherbrooke, Quebec, Grégoire moved to Texas and Oklahoma for his father's hockey career before returning to Quebec.
 While in Texas, he began playing Minor ice hockey, although the market was low in the state.
 After returning to Quebec, he attended École Sacré-Cœur before attending Collège du Mont-Sainte-Anne, a private all boys high school his mother taught at.